 The project was developed with the community and reflects ambitious aspirations for the area.
 A series of events and engagement models, including sessions with local secondary schools, targeted sessions with local community groups and businesses, and one-to-ones, ensured a broad range of participants.
 Significant female representation in the engagement process was crucial for the project, and this emphasis aimed to shape the area through development proposals, prioritising safety and addressing concerns of marginalised voices.
 The Mayor of London’s research programme on ‘Safety in Public Space: Women, Girls, and Gender Diverse People’ commended the project, considering it an exemplar.
 The gender balance within the project team was apparent through the level of decision-making.

 Work is well underway with Morgan Sindall appointed as the main contractor and DK-CM as the architects.
-Target completion date is anticipated for the end of 2025.
+Target completion date is anticipated for Spring 2026.

 For any further information, please direct all enquiries to: kilburnarches@tfl.gov.uk